Accommodations in Japan

 - Chyukai-tesuryou: the commission of the agency, usually the equivalent of 1 month of rent

-Some things to consider when choosing your place:
+Some things to consider when choosing your accommodations:

-- First and foremost, the location: how long and convenient is the commute to your school?
-How is the surrounding (is there a combini or a shopping center nearby etc?
+- First and foremost, the location: how long and convenient is the commute to the school?
+How are the surroundings (is there a combini or a shopping center nearby etc? …)?

 - Is it a loud area?